englishtea21/Data-Science-Machine-Learning/Suicide research/README.md

 Final model explains 86% of the variability in the data, predicts the magnitude of the suicide rate (per 100,000 population) with an absolute mean error of 1.1 points.

-The inclusion of variables whose relationship with the target variable was statistically confirmed (especially in case of mental disorders rates) favorably influenced the predictive power of the model:
+The inclusion of variables whose relationship with the target variable was statistically confirmed (partiularly in case of alcoholism and depression rates) favorably influenced the predictive power of the model.

 </br>